jgscott/ECO394D/slides/06_fitting_equations/06_fitting_equations.md

 - age: patient's age in years.
 - creatclear: patient's creatine clearance rate in mL/minute, a measure of kidney health (higher is better).

+Load this data into RStudio and start with a blank script.

 Your turn
 =====
 type: prompt

-Use this data to answer three questions:
+Use this data, coupled with your knowledge of linear modeling, to answer three questions:
   1. What creatinine clearance rate should we expect, on average, for a 55-year-old?
   2. How does creatinine clearance rate change with age?
   3. Whose creatinine clearance rate is healthier (higher) for their age: a 40-year-old with a rate of 135, or a 60-year-old with a rate of 112?